RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 !!! note "The `extra` attirbute"

-    The `extra="true"` XML attribute means that this is a new XML **Element** being added, not something that is already defined by Emulationstation
+    The `extra="true"` XML attribute means that this is a new XML **Element** being added, not something that is already defined by EmulationStation

 We need to add some **Properties** (as XML child elements) to the Element to tell it what to do.
 There are seven Properties accepted by the image Element.
 They are:

-- `<pos>`: The position of the image within the screen.
+- `<pos>`: The position of the image within the screen, given in percentage of the actual display resolution.
-- `<size>`:The absolute size of the image.
+- `<size>`:The absolute size of the image given in percentage of the actual display resolution.
 Does not maintain aspect ratio.
 Use either this or `<maxSize>`, not both.
 - `<maxSize>`: The maximum size to stretch an image.
 Maintains aspect ratio.
 Use either this or `<size>`, not both.
 - `<origin>`: The origin point of the image.
 Default is top-left.
 - `<path>`: The relative path to the image file.
 - `<tile>`: If the image repeats or not.
 - `<color>`: A color overlay, allowing you to change the color and opacity of the image.
 Uses four bytes values.
 The first three bytes represent the Hex color code (one byte per red, green, blue) with the last byte is defining the opacity (alpha channel).

-If you want a more detailed explaination of Element Properties you can read [this section](https://github.com/Aloshi/EmulationStation/blob/master/THEMES.md#image) of the Emulationstation Themes documention.
+If you want a more detailed explaination of Element Properties you can read [this section](https://github.com/Aloshi/EmulationStation/blob/master/THEMES.md#image) of the EmulationStation Themes documention.

 The first thing we'll do is set the path to the image: You should already have `bg_color.png` in your images folder.
 If not, grab it from the full **Spare** theme you downloaded earlier and place it in the `spare/_inc/images` folder.
 This image is a simple, white 32 x 32px PNG.